Tuesday, November 28, 2006

 Boat Tour - Forward Berth

 This is our cabin.
 It is quite roomy.
 The bed at its widest point is between a queen and a king.
 Linda makes custom sheets beginning with a king-size flat.
 She adds a pocket for a drawstring to tighten the sheet under the mattress.
-Forward, the mattress sides follow the shape of the hull, so without some way to tighten and hold the sheet, it would forever slip off.
+Forward, the mattress sides follow the shape of the hull, so without some way to tighten and hold the sheet, it would slip off forever.
 Just forward beyond the pillows is access to the anchor locker, where the anchor chain and rode are stored.
 The mattress is hinged in the middle, and the lower half of the bed lifts to access a large compartment we use for linens.
 There are also drawers under the bed and cabinets on both sides, hidden in this camera angle.
 There are shelves on both sides and additional lights and fans above the pillows.
 There is one opening hatch overhead and two port lights with shades.

 Monday, October 02, 2006